 - Verify service history and past pension contributions for retirement systems

 Employment verifications normally include information such as – but not limited to – job title, date of hire, and FTE.
 It does not include information concerning performance information, annual review/evaluations or personal attributes such as an employee’s character.
 PPS does not confirm future salaries for new hires or for any employee, nor do we guarantee prospects of continued employment.

 For Prior Work Experience requests for former* PPS employees: please send request to firstname.lastname@example.org

-For Income and Employment Verifications for current PPS employees: Click Here
+To request Income and Employment Verifications for current PPS employees, please follow these instructions.

 All Portland Public Schools employment and income verification is provided by The Work Number, a service of TALX Corporation.
 The Work Number provides automated employment and salary verifications 24 hours a day, 7 days a week, 365 days a year.
 It's safe, fast and easy to use.
 Click here for a printable Quick Reference Guide

 Employment verification can be requested by both current and former PPS employees as well as third-parties (e.g., mortgage companies, prospective landlords, agencies extending social benefits and third-parties with a legitimate interest in an employee’s employment record).